snackabra/docs/_sources/discussion.rst.txt

 would prefer.
 In fact, arguably, the "system" is countering the evolution of any such alternatives.

+For simplicity, we will use the term "collaboration" to cover apps and services that we otherwise would label as "chat", "messaging", "file sharing", "file storage", and so forth.
+We do no necessarily include "social networking", but there is an
+overlap: sharing photos with a group of family and friends, for example, is essentially collaboration.

+The net result of industry developments is that the options available for collaboration software are few, and if we apply our mondern understanding of terms such as "privacy", "security", and "data sovereignty", then arguably there are zero good options.

-Historically, this would have been very (very) difficult to do much about.
+Historically, this would have been very difficult to do much about.
 But there have been a few technical "equalizers" that have developed in the past several years that provides an opportunity to change things.
 Before we get to that, let us first try to be more